statechannels/tla-specs/README.md

 3. If you didn't read the article, follow [these instructions](https://github.com/pmer/tla-bin#installation).
    - The TLA+ Toolkit isn't _that_ bad.
 It makes your specs look nice!
 4. Try out a model: `tlc Version1 -config Success.cfg`.
-5. Try out a model that "fails": `tlc Version1 -config EveCannotFrontRun.cfg`
+5. Try out a model that "fails": `tlc Version1 -config EveDoesntFrontRun.cfg`

 - This actually produces an error trace that exhibits Eve's ability to "front-run", according to the spec's design.

-## Interpretation of `EveCannotFrontRun`
+## Interpretation of `EveDoesntFrontRun`

 First, here's the definition

 ```
-EveCannotFrontRun == [][~(
+EveDoesntFrontRun == [][~(
     /\ submittedTX # NULL \* transaction has been submitted
     /\ submittedTX' = submittedTX \* transaction is not processed
     /\ channel' # channel \* channel is changed